 Ebonie C. Riley

-During her time at NAN she has helped organized several events and marches including coordinating NAN’s 2015 National Convention, NAN’s events in Baltimore, MD after the death of Freddie Gray, the Justice For All March in December 2014, NAN’s Legislative & Policy Conferences in 2015 and 2014, the National Action to Realize the Dream Rally and March in celebration of the 50th Anniversary of the March on Washington with over 200,000 people in attendance and Justice For Trayvon 100 City Vigil in Washington, D.C. both in 2013, just to name a few.
+In 2014, she organized a townhall with civil rights leaders in Baltimore, MD, after the death of Freddie Gray, the Justice For All March in December 2014, and assisted with logistics for the National Action to Realize the Dream Rally and March in 2013 and Justice For Trayvon 100 City Vigil in Washington, D.C. both in 2013, to name a few.

 Born in Chicago, Illinois, and growing up in Maryland, Ms. Riley graduated from UMBC (University of Maryland, Baltimore County) with a Bachelor of Arts in Political Science and a minor in History.
 While at UMBC, she served as President of Africana Studies Council of Majors while sitting on several academic research teams that focused on civil rights, voting rights, political behavior and attitudes, identity politics, race and representation, Congress, and elections.
 Specific interests include political engagement, civil rights law, voter turnout, voter suppression, and identity group politics.